Fly Fishing Iceland

 The Fossalar River

 Fossalar River is extremely beautiful and has diverse pools.
 It is about 15 km of water and is fished with 5 rods max.
-We don't have the exact numbers of caught fish, but the river is full of big and beautiful sea trout during the season.
-The Fossalar will allow you to fish with double-handed rods and swing flies as well as nymphing through some extremely pretty pools.
+Fish the Fossolar with double-handed rods, swing flies, and nymphs.

 Battle Hill Lodge

-Alcohol: Alcohol is not provided in the package, but during the drive from the airport to the Lodge, the guide will stop so you can purchase the beverages you desire for the trip.
+Alcohol: Alcohol is not included in the package.
+However, during the drive from the airport to the Lodge, your guide will stop so you can purchase the beverages you'd like for the trip.
+You may also buy duty-free alcohol upon arrival at Keflavik Airport.

 Leather Couches in Blue Living Room